leonidasKap/adverts/README.md

                         not be found.

+# Running the code for the task

+ - Activate the python virtual environment set up for the task.
+ - Unzip the shipped code into a directory task.
+ - cd into task
+ - Run:

+    $ python createUserPrefs.py

 # MongoDB queries in mongo shell

 ## How to get the distinct number of users for a particular campaign